MGFNolan/MGFNolan/README.md

 # Hi there! 👋

 ## 🧠 About Me
 Creative at heart, logical in mind.
 I'm a software developer on the junior side of experience, who loves turning ideas into tangible software.
-My background spans a History & Creative Writing degree, seven years in sports data, and now crafting accessible web experiences.
+My background includes a History & Creative Writing degree, seven years in sports data, and now crafting accessible web experiences.
 For me, coding is like being a child in a sweet shop - there's always something new and shiny to learn, build, or tinker with!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/matthew-g-f-nolan/)